plotnine.geoms.geom_segment¶

 [1]:

-# and uses the plydata package for
+# NOTE: This notebook uses the polars package

 import pandas as pd